“Tell me about yourself.”

 We asked these experts for some insight into the best ways to tell a hiring manager all about what makes you the best candidate for the job:

-- Laurie G. Combe, MN, RN, NCSN, and president-elect of the National Association of School Nurses
+- Laurie G. Combe, MN, RN, NCSN, and president of the National Association of School Nurses

 - Sarah K. Wells, MSN, RN, CEN, CNL, Emergency Nurses Association member, president-elect of ENA’s East Bay chapter in California, an emergency department nurse in a community hospital in East Bay, and owner of New Thing Nurse, a professional and academic coaching company for the nursing community